miriamkw/LoopAlgorithmToPython/README.md

 ### Exposed functions

-You can find the C-exposed functions in the file `LoopAlgorithmToPython.swift`.
+You can find the C-exposed functions in the file `Sources/LoopAlgorithmToPython/LoopAlgorithmToPython.swift`.

 ### Python API